ICERM-Efficient-Eigensolvers-2020/EE_with_applications/docs/index.md

  https://cnn.com/, etc. You can find the adjacency matrices and page rank results [here](#lets-rank).

- To see how preprocess of a matrix like reduction could save the run time, we measured **convergence rates** for different eigensolvers with and without **Hessenberg Reduction**.
+ To see how preprocessing a matrix like applying reduction could save the run time, we measured **convergence rates** for different eigensolvers with and without **Hessenberg Reduction**.